 These schedules contain service and infrastructure data to help the reader understand how the information in the District's financial report relates to the services the District provides and the activities it performs.

 - Employees by Division - Operating Indicators by Division

-Source: Unless otherwise noted, the information in theses schedules is derived from the comprehensive annual financial reports for the relevant year.
+Source: Unless otherwise noted, the information in these schedules is derived from the Annual Comprehensive Financial Report for the relevant year.

 Net Position by Component